What are the Health Consequences For a Baby Starved of Oxygen at Birth?

 What are the potential causes of oxygen deprivation at birth?

-When a baby is cut off from oxygen during the birthing process, this is known as birth asphyxia or perinatal asphyxia.
-It constitutes a medical emergency, as the baby's brain cannot go for long without oxygen before starting to sustain serious damage.
+When a baby is starved of oxygen at birth, this is known as birth asphyxia or perinatal asphyxia.
+It constitutes a medical emergency, as the baby's brain cannot go for long with a lack of oxygen at birth before starting to sustain serious damage.

 Several factors can contribute to birth asphyxia, with some of the most common causes including: